 For the family that enjoys discovering and learning together, a family mission to the Negev or Galilee is all about parents and children sharing in their love for Israel.
 Fill in the form below and we’ll help you plan a mission that your whole family will enjoy.

 Celebrate your child’s Bar or Bat Mitzvah with a special mission to the Negev or Galilee, and give your child an Israel experience that they will connect to forever.
-Fill out the form below and we’ll help you plan your Mitzvah-centered Mission.
+Visit our special Bar and Bat Mitzvah Mission page to plan your Mitzvah-centered Mission.

 Experience the Negev and Galilee from a VIP perspective.
 We’ll give you a behind-the-scenes look at Israel’s future, while travelling on a mission combined with leisure and prestige.
 Fill in the form below and we’ll be right in touch.